PolyPlugins/product-redirection-for-woocommerce/readme.txt

 == Changelog ==

+= 1.1.3 =
+* Updated: Dependencies
+* Fix: Deprecations.
+We plan to rewrite the entire plugin in a future release to remove ACF dependency and further optimize code.

 = 1.1.2 =
-* Bugfix: ACF header already sent error
+* Bugfix: ACF Header Error

 = 1.1.1 =
 * Improved: Trash Deletion Prevention